roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  She wasn't surprised when he woke her up at 3 a.m., spreading her legs and fucking her for about 10 minutes before shooting inside her and rolling back over and going to sleep.
 He woke her up again at 6:30, tapping his cock against her cheek until she woke up and gave him the cock-swallowing blowjob every man deserves first thing in the morning.
 She swallowed it all, then got dressed and went back to her suite.
 She took a hot shower, taking extra time on her hair, then check her messages as she got ready for the day, putting on more lotion, a little makeup and brushing her teeth.

  Victor was on the machine, and he had instructions for her.
-Report_Story #1